 You decide what type of editing is allowed when you enable edits on your hosted feature layer.
 There are several combinations of editing options you can enable.
 For example, you can configure the layer so that editors can add, update, and delete features or restrict editing so that editors can only add features or only update attributes.

 If everyone who will edit the layer will be doing the same types of edits, all you need is a single hosted feature layer with one setting.
 As mentioned in the previous section, you still have full editing control on the layer no matter what you enable for others.

-If you want different people to perform different types of edit operations, though, a single hosted feature layer isn't enough.
+If you want different people to perform different types of edit operations, a single hosted feature layer isn't enough.
 To meet this need, create a hosted feature layer view from the hosted feature layer, enable different editing options on the view, and share the view with the appropriate set of people.
 You can create multiple views if needed to meet different editing requirements.

 What if you want some people to edit but not others?

 Similar to when different editors need different levels of editing access, you can create hosted feature layer views to meet this need.
-You can enable editing on the hosted feature layer, share it with only the group or groups whose members need to edit the layer.
+You can enable editing on the hosted feature layer and share it with only the group or groups whose members need to edit the layer.
 Next, create a hosted feature layer view from the editable hosted feature layer but disable editing for the view.
 Share the view with the sets of people who need read-only access to the data.
 This is useful if you want the public or your entire organization to view the features but only need a few organization members to edit it.

 Can you keep track of who edits your data?

-Enabling tracking allows you further control over the types of edits people can make to the layer.
+Enabling editor tracking allows you further control over the types of edits people can make to the layer.
 For example, you can restrict editors to only editing the features they add to the layer or only allow editors to see the features they add.